MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 ## System performance and data storage

 Defender for Cloud Apps uses Azure datacenters around the world to provide optimized performance through geolocation.
 A user's session might be hosted outside a particular region, depending on traffic patterns and their location.
-However, to protect user privacy, no session data is stored in these datacenters.
+However, to help protect user privacy, these datacenters don't store any session data.

 Defender for Cloud Apps proxy servers don't store data at rest.
 When we cache content, we follow the requirements laid out in [RFC 7234 (HTTP caching)](https://tools.ietf.org/html/rfc7234) and cache only public content.